 That wasn't too bad though, right?

-In case, you're curious or you heard about SOAP APIs, REST APIs are preferred because their efficient and require less bandwidth and internet usage.
-REST APIs also uses XML, JSON, HTML, and plain text compared SOAP APIs requiring XML as it's standard API type.
+In case, you’re curious or you heard about SOAP APIs, REST APIs are preferred because their efficient and require less bandwidth and internet usage.
+REST APIs also use XML, JSON, HTML, and plain text compared SOAP APIs requiring XML as its standard API type.

 Remember, those predefined commands that I mentioned in our restaurant example?